adamfisher/Decay/README.md

 **Things to Note**
 - Conditions left unspecified in the constructor of a `Decay<>` object will not be applied toward the expiration policy of the decaying object.
-- `ObjectDecayedException` will be thrown when the value of the decaying object expires if you set `throwExceptionOnExpiration` to `true`.
+- `ObjectExpiredException` will be thrown when the value of the decaying object expires if you set `throwExceptionOnExpiration` to `true`.
 You can inspect the key of the `Data` dictionary of the exception to determine which policies caused the object to expire.

 ## Getting Started